 Again, by taking a proactive approach to your data, you will be able to identify areas where DEI is a concern and take the necessary steps to ensure your DEI is where it should be.
 This will improve the employee experience overall and contribute to making your company more desirable to future candidates.

 Having a hybrid working strategy in place is important for ensuring every process aligns with the overall approach.
 This strategy should inform the policies and guiding procedures needed for an effective hybrid model, and with this documentation in place, you can train and equip employees accordingly.
-Training and support on how to manage the work-life balance in a hybrid environment can go a long way in helping employees to be their most productive without compromising on their wellbeing, and by showing this degree of care for employees, companies can anticipate happier employees serving higher tenures.
+Training and support on how to manage the work-life balance in a hybrid remote work environment can go a long way in helping employees to be their most productive without compromising on their wellbeing, and by showing this degree of care for employees, companies can anticipate happier employees serving higher tenures.
+Provide effective technology for hybrid working, enabling everyone to deliver at their best.

 Communicate and maintain transparency

-A solid communication plan, supported by an effective communication tool, can also help organizations ensure key communications are disseminated timeously and help employees align with their organization’s hybrid plans more easily.
+A solid communication plan, supported by an effective communication tool, can also help organizations ensure key communications are disseminated in a timely manner and help employees align with their organization’s hybrid plans more easily.
 Additionally, with effective communication channels and procedures in place, you can foster a more effective feedback culture in your organization, where employees and the organization can freely ask questions or provide feedback to each other, thus helping streamline hybrid efforts from both sides.

 Just like employees need support maintaining balance in the hybrid workplace, so too do your leaders need support in managing a hybrid workforce.
+They also may be working hybrid, splitting their time between home and the office.
 Managers need to feel confident managing employees wherever they are.
 Provide training to managers on how to manage hybrid teams effectively and support hybrid workers, including performance management, remote communication, collaboration and relationship-building.

 Additionally, with the right tools, you can put your leaders in control of their own development and make recommendations on where meaningful improvements can be made.
 From this position of strategic leadership development, you can ensure that your hybrid employees are being effectively managed by empowered leaders.

-While hybrid work is still a fairly new approach many are still coming to grips with it, the benefits of hybrid working indicate that the approach is here to stay.
-To best ensure the balance is being maintained in your hybrid work environment, it’s important to keep testing, learning, iterating and evolving your approach so that your employees (and the organization overall) can continue to enjoy the benefits of hybrid working without any concern of how it may affect business continuity.
+While hybrid work is still a fairly new approach many are still coming to grips with it.
+However, the benefits of hybrid working indicate that the approach is here to stay.
+To best ensure the balance is being maintained in your hybrid work environment, it’s important to keep testing, learning, iterating and evolving your approach so that your employees (and the organization overall) can continue to enjoy the benefits of hybrid work without any concern of how it may affect business continuity.

 To run intelligent surveys, analyze data, discover trends, spot trouble and take action, contact our team about our Discover XI platform, and start uncovering the insights you need to build an irresistible hybrid workplace.